4161 - Corruption, Covid and Cricket

 the bourgeoisie that

-I think Britain and America is sort of competing neck and neck to be the most stupid country ever at the moment.
+unbelievable I just I think Britain and America is sort of competing neck and neck to be the most stupid country ever at the moment

-Every day he gets up at that thing and said, I found a cure, it's a pineapple up the ass, it's a fantastic cure, or whatever it is.
+found a cure it's a pineapple up the house it's a fantastic cure, or whatever it is.
+And sort of people don't really take any notice anymore, or do they?

-no there there would be people who would sit on a pineapple
+No, there would be people who would sit on a pineapple.

-there would definitely be videos right now being passed around with people sitting on pineapples claiming the cure that would by no means be the most mental one he's come up with would it
+There would definitely be videos right now being passed around with people sitting on pineapples claiming the cures.
+That would by no means be the most mental one he's come up with, would it?

-it's a strange way to ingest pineapple but
+It's a strange way to ingest pineapple, but it won't kill you immediately.
+Fantastic human.

 In fact, you might even like it.